 OCU features 59 fully-online study tracks including 14 certificates, 8 associate degrees, 26 bachelor degrees, and 11 graduate degrees.
 OCU, so far, offers no doctoral degrees online.

-Classes are available in hybrid formats, a more flexible option than with most schools.
+Classes are available in hybrid formats, a more flexible option than with other Christian online colleges.
 OCU has 18 separate extension sites where students take classroom courses.
 Online classes are designed to mirror the classroom courses, except they are offered one at a time and students have 24/7 online access.
 Classes are small at 10:1 student-teacher ratio.
 Students can incorporate transfer credits from their high school dual-credit program through OCU’s “Trailblazer Academy.”
 Students as early as 7th grade may be earning college and high school credits transferable to OCU.

 OCU boasts regional and national accreditation, and the cost to attend OCU is very competitive.
 Liberal arts classes at $198 per credit hour are among the least expensive listed.
 Most graduate-level courses are closer to the MBA price of $525 per credit hour.
 A military-friendly school, OCU features a discount rate for military and former military of $250 per credit hour.